stylus/stylus/Contributing.md

 - Valeriy Chupurnov ([@xdan](https://github.com/xdan)).

-If you'll have any questions, feel free to mention us or use emails from our profiles to contact us.
+If you have any questions, feel free to contact us via our profile email or mentioning us in the repository.

 ## Code of Conduct

 Please note that this project is released with a [Contributor Code of Conduct](Code_of_Conduct.md).
-By participating in this project you agree to abide by its terms.
+By participating in the project, you agree to abide by its terms.